-How to Request Verification/Certification of License
+PRC Verification: How to Request Verification

 The Professional Regulation Commission (PRC) provides official verification and certification services for licensed professionals in the Philippines.
 Employers, overseas recruitment agencies, foreign regulatory bodies, and educational institutions may require official PRC verification or certification of your license, board exam results, or registration status.
 This guide walks you through the entire process of requesting these documents from PRC.